eth_getBalance - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_getBalance method:
+Here is the list of body parameters for the eth_getBalance

-result: The balance of the account in hexadecimal format.
-In this example, "0x0" indicates a zero balance.
+: The balance of the account in hexadecimal format.
+In this example, it is "0x0", which represents zero balance.

 Use Cases